 than it seems at first glance.

-I'm confident that in the end I'll have a
+I am confident that in the end I shall have a

-reliable engine, and that's critical to my happiness quotient.
+reliable engine.
+That is critical to my happiness quotient.

 The ONLY thing I was